-I am a graphics editor at The Washington Post, which means I spend my time creating graphics and overseeing the print and digital production of many different projects and visualizations produced by the graphics team.
-In my role, I also help maintain the PostGraphics social accounts and improve efficiencies in the team’s workflow.
+I am a graphics editor for politics at The Washington Post.
+In that role, my work includes mapping trends in election results, analyzing data about President Trump’s political appointees and explaining the impact of congressional policies.
+I also help maintain the PostGraphics social accounts and improve efficiencies in the team’s workflow.

 In September of 2015, I helped plan and execute our team’s coverage of Pope Francis’s trip to America.
 I have also contributed to our coverage of the 2016 election, Chinese island building in the South China Sea, college sexual assault and the Tsarnaev Boston bombing trial.

-I’m also the renowned keeper of the Post Graphics candy dish.
+I’m also the renowned keeper of the Post Graphics candy dish and enjoy speaking with college students about the power of design and my work at The Post.

 You can view more of my recent work here.